 - Pour the enzyme cleaner directly on the stain.

 - Wipe or scrub gently with a folded paper towel.

 - Use a clean sponge to “rinse” the nylon with fresh water.
 To prevent the appearance of water lines, dampen the whole seat so it can dry evenly.

-- Pat all wet surfaces with a towel to speed the drying process.
+- Pat all wet surfaces with a towel to soak up as much moisture as possible and speed the drying process.